Immigration appeal rights

 UK Visas and Immigration, the part of the Home Office responsible for this project, says eVisas cannot be lost or stolen and are easier for holders to update, among other benefits.

 Millions of people have been given eVisas without having to specifically register.
-In particular, EU citizens who secured post-Brexit residence rights received an eVisa and no physical permit.
-Other people, such as those on the special Hong Kong visa route, have been getting eVisas as they move to the UK or extend their immigration permission.
+In particular, EU citizens who secured post-Brexit residence rights received an eVisa (although it was not called this at the time) and no physical permit.

 But many existing residents need to sign up for an eVisa or they will not have access to one.
 This includes people with permanent residence (indefinite leave to remain) who did not expect to have to interact with the immigration system again.
-Some people who do not need to extend their immigration permission until 2025 or 2026 may also need to actively register for an eVisa.
+As of April 2025, an estimated 300,000 UK residents had not set up their eVisa.

 Migrants often need to prove that they have immigration permission when seeking employment, housing, healthcare and welfare benefits.
 Carriers, such as airlines, also require proof of immigration permission (or exemption) before taking someone to the UK.
 Lacking this proof can therefore cause inconvenience or major hardship, as with the Windrush scandal.

-By creating a UK Visas and Immigration (UKVI) account online.
+By creating a UK Visas and Immigration (UKVI) account online, in most cases.
 Step-by-step guides are available on YouTube, both from the Home Office itself and reputable law firms.
 Creating an account is free.

 Until August 2024, the Home Office advised people not to try to access their eVisa unless they had received an individual email invitation.
 This is no longer the case and people can sign up for their eVisa now, whether or not they have been invited to.